jurisv/nodejs.extdirect/README.md

 ### Changelog:
+* 1.3.1 (9 nov 2013)
+        Fix parameter mismatch in api.js.
+        <b>Important!</b>
+        If you have floating amount of parameters instead of 1 object 'parameters' this might be a breaking change!
+Stay with version 1.2.0 or make appropriate changes.
+        Changed file upload example.
+As we have request object as parameter, you can retrieve uploaded file/s directly from that object

 * 1.3.0 (9 nov 2013)

         Add feature to access request and response objects from DX method.
-        Standardize that DX method signature (always receive 5 parameters).
-Only exception is file uploads.
+        Standardize that DX method signature (all methods receive 5 parameters).1st is params from client, then callback, sessionID and request/response if configured to pass those parameters.
         Add related documentation, link to examples.

 * 1.2.0 (23 oct 2013)